RasaHQ/rasa/README.md

 4. **You may now do the release by following the instructions outlined in the [Rasa Open Source README](#steps-to-release-a-new-version) !**

+#### After a Major release

+After a Major release has been completed, please follow [these instructions to complete the documentation update](./docs/README.md#manual-steps-after-a-new-version).

 ### Steps to release a new version
 Releasing a new version is quite simple, as the packages are build and distributed by GitHub Actions.